starkbank/sdk-node/README.md

 });
 ```

 NOTE 1: Never hard-code your private key.
-Get it from an environment variable or an encrypted database .
+Get it from an environment variable or an encrypted database.

-NOTE 2: We support `'sandbox'` and `'production'` as environment.
+NOTE 2: We support `'sandbox'` and `'production'` as environments.

 NOTE 3: The project you created in `sandbox` does not exist in `production` and vice versa.